 About Us

-Stephen F. Hanlon is a dedicated attorney who is leading a national movement to reduce the workload of public defenders.
+Stephen F. Hanlon has spent almost a half century as a civil rights lawyer.
+For the past twenty – five years he has lead a national movement to reduce the workload of public defenders.
 He understands that when public defenders are overworked, they may not be fully equipped to defend their clients.
 As such, he is determined to ensure that public defenders have sufficient resources to provide the best legal representation to those who need it most.
 However, Lawyer Hanlon is not just a lawyer.
 He is a passionate advocate for social justice and fairness in the legal system, and he uses his platform to raise awareness about legal issues that affect marginalized communities.
 His unwavering commitment to fighting for justice has earned him respect and admiration from his peers and clients alike.

 Mr. Hanlon began practicing law with his father, John F. Hanlon, about 55 years